-- (a) Before sending any specimens for C. difficile testing, ensure that the patient/resident meets the clinical components of the CDI case definition.
-Asymptomatic colonization with C. difficile can be common in certain patient populations (estimated to be 15% in long term care residents), and positive test results in the absence of a compatible clinical picture can be misleading and even harmful. - (b) Do not send specimens for testing from children less than one year of age as toxigenic C. difficile is found in a high proportion of healthy infants (up to 50%) as part of the normal gut flora.
-In children between the ages of 1 and 3 years, positive toxigenic C. difficile test results should be interpreted with caution, and alternative diagnoses considered before assuming their clinical relevance. - (c) Formed stools are not routinely processed for C. difficile testing.
+- (b) Do not send specimens for testing from children less than one year of age as toxigenic C. difficile is found in a high proportion of healthy infants (up to 50%) as part of the normal gut flora.^{51,52} In children between the ages of 1 and 3 years, positive toxigenic C. difficile test results should be interpreted with caution, and alternative diagnoses considered before assuming their clinical relevance. - (c) Formed stools are not routinely processed for C. difficile testing.
 If a patient/resident is experiencing paralytic ileus due to a suspected severe presentation of C. difficile, contact the laboratory to request special processing. - (d) Stool specimen should be collected in a plain sterile container without transport medium.
 If there is a delay in transport, refrigerate the specimen. - (e) Delays in specimen transport can affect the sensitivity of toxigenic C. difficile testing and result in false negative results. - (f) Retesting after treatment is not indicated.
-Up to one third of patients can remain colonized with toxigenic C. difficile after resolution of infection, thus decisions regarding the need for further treatment or discontinuation of infection control precautions should be based on clinical assessment and resolution of symptoms. - (g) If symptoms return following a period of resolution, retesting may be indicated to determine if a relapse has occurred.
-Consultation with a regional infection prevention and control professional may be required in this situation. - (h) Repeat testing following a negative result is not recommended if a recommended algorithm is used.
-Due to the high sensitivity of these algorithms, testing a second specimen from a negative patient is more likely to yield a false-positive result than it is to represent a true infection.
+Up to one third of patients can remain colonized with toxigenic C. difficile after resolution of infection, thus decisions regarding the need for further treatment or discontinuation of infection control precautions should be based on clinical assessment and resolution of symptoms.53 - (g) If symptoms return following a period of resolution, retesting may be indicated to determine if a relapse has occurred.
+Consultation with an infection prevention and control professional may be required in this situation. - (h) Repeat testing following a negative result is not recommended if a recommended testing algorithm is used by the laboratory.54 Due to the high sensitivity of these algorithms, testing a second specimen from a negative patient is more likely to yield a false-positive result than it is to represent a true infection.